RalfMBecker/decaf/README.md

      -O: optimize; currently -
          0: remove NOPs from IR,

+(0.1) implementation limits:

+     similarly to C99 5.2.4.1, some implementation limits were added:
+     - maximum length identifier: 31
+     - maximum length of an arithmetic literal: 32
+     - maximum string length: 32 (first 3 in compiler.h)
+     - maximum nesting depth of a compound expression: 99 (c.
+       ParseInfixRHS()),

 (1) pre-processing: implemented some steps of C++03 preprocessing directives -

       - remove comments